MRoth1910/Divinum_Officium_la_vulg/README.md

 Translation of *Stabat mater dolorosa* © [the Stabat Mater Foundatiion.](https://stabatmater.info/nl/copyright/) Used with permission.

 All other material from sources in the public domain or free of known copyright restrictions.

+As of January 2026, although the older forms will be kept available, going forward the only actively maintained projects will be those with the older hymns (Hymni antiqui).